godotengine/godot-docs/classes/class_resource.rst

 | *Getter*  | get_name()      |
 +-----------+-----------------+

 The name of the resource.
 This is an optional identifier.
+If :ref:`resource_name<class_Resource_property_resource_name>` is not empty, its value will be displayed to represent the current resource in the editor inspector.
+For built-in scripts, the :ref:`resource_name<class_Resource_property_resource_name>` will be displayed as the tab name in the script editor.

 ----